Analysis of random scale-invariant patterns,

 In the standard Random Scale-Invariant chart, shown above, the scale-invariant random pattern occupies the middle 75% of the image.
 The right side contains a 16-patch grayscale step chart, with densities in increments of 0.1, and a low contrast (2:1) slanted edge whose average density equals that of the random pattern.
 The slanted edge can be run with SFR for comparison.
 The left side contains two patches for measuring noise (for subtracting noise Power Spectral Density from the random pattern PSD).

 Mount the chart on a flat medium gray to black board— 1/2 inch (12.5mm) foam board works well; thinner board warps more easily.
 We recommend using a spray adhesive (such as 3MTM Super 77 or Photo Mount) or double-sided tape (such as 3MTM #568 Positionable Mounting Adhesive).
-Depending on the number of horizontal pixels in the chart to be analyzed, the chart should occupy 1/3 to 1/4 of the horizontal frame.
-Other charts can be mounted along with it.
+The chart rarely needs to fill the frame (except for very low resolution images).
+See framing recommendation, below.
+Other charts can often be mounted along with it.

 Orientation.
 The pattern should be oriented horizontally, i.e., in landscape orientation (it is slightly wider than high).